 If you are in Lviv for more than a couple of days, please make the effort to go on a day trip from Lviv and visit some of the castles around Lviv.
-There are agencies offering such tours as a 1-day trip from Lviv.
+Lviv castles are some of the greatest you’ll see in this part of Europe and are well worth renting a car and discovering the area around Lviv, Ukraine.

 If you are staying in Lviv for more days, check out the places and things to do in Lviv.